Working With Children And Young People

 Thank you for reading this.

-I have experience of working on a one to one therapeutic basis with children aged between 4-11, and young people aged between 12 and 18, gained from working in schools, youth centres, youth counselling organisations and in my private practice.
-Issues that I have addressed include, anger, anxiety, depression, self-harm, low self-esteem, suicidal intent, bullying, stress, abuse, including sexual abuse, trauma, identity and relationship difficulties.
+I have experience of working on a one to one therapeutic basis with children aged between 4-11, and young people aged between 12 and 18.
+This has been gained from providing therapy for children known to Milton Keynes Social Services and in the care system; in primary and secondary schools, youth centres, youth counselling organisations, a refuge and in my private practice.
+Issues that I have addressed include, anger, anxiety, depression, self-injury, low self-esteem, suicidal intent, bereavement and loss, bullying, transitions and change, including those related to divorce; stress, abuse, including sexual abuse; trauma, identity and relationship difficulties.

 I am a UKCP registered Child and Adolescent Psychotherapist and hold a UKCP accredited Masters Degree in Child and Adolescent Psychotherapy and Counselling.
 This means I have received rigorous training in areas which include neuro-science, child protection and safe guarding, infant, baby and child development, mother, baby and infant observation, the expressive arts and play in therapy and child psychiatry and mental health disorders.

 I have an up to date Disclosure and Barring Service check (formerly known as Criminal Records Bureau Check) clearance, which I am always happy to show parents/guardians.